gewarren/docs/docs/framework/wcf/feature-details/comparing-aspnet-web-services-to-wcf-based-on-development.md

 }
 ```

-The <xref:System.Runtime.Serialization.DataContractAttribute> signifies that zero or more of a type’s fields or properties are to be serialized, while the <xref:System.Runtime.Serialization.DataMemberAttribute> indicates that a particular field or property is to be serialized.
+The <xref:System.Runtime.Serialization.DataContractAttribute> signifies that zero or more of a type's fields or properties are to be serialized, while the <xref:System.Runtime.Serialization.DataMemberAttribute> indicates that a particular field or property is to be serialized.
 The <xref:System.Runtime.Serialization.DataContractAttribute> can be applied to a class or structure.
 The <xref:System.Runtime.Serialization.DataMemberAttribute> can be applied to a field or a property, and the fields and properties to which the attribute is applied can be either public or private.
 Instances of types that have the <xref:System.Runtime.Serialization.DataContractAttribute> applied to them are referred to as data contracts in WCF.
 They are serialized into XML using <xref:System.Runtime.Serialization.DataContractSerializer>.

 The following is a list of the important differences between using the <xref:System.Runtime.Serialization.DataContractSerializer> and using the <xref:System.Xml.Serialization.XmlSerializer> and the various attributes of the <xref:System.Xml.Serialization> namespace.